sendwithus/confidence/README.md

 ## Confidence
-Confidence.js is a light-weight Javascript library to help you make sense of your A/B test results.
+Confidence.js is a light-weight JavaScript library to help you make sense of your A/B test results.

 ## Getting started